nustato/ai-to-workers-in-india/README.md

 ## FAQ

 When does it run?
-Once when the page loads.
+Once when the page loads and again when the page contents change.

 Does it work on anything other than the exact regex `\bAI\b`?
-No.
+Yes, it covers "generative AI", "A.I.", "artificial intelligence", and "AI".

 Does it work on infinitely-scrolling pages?
-No.
+Generally yes, but has some bugs on weird sites like Reddit.

 Does it work on dynamic content or affect your typing?
 No.